28 Self-Care Tips To Boost Your Recovery Over Love Addiction

 By Jim Hall, MS, Love Addiction Specialist

-For people with love addiction patterns, the concept of self-care can feel like foreign territory.
+For people with love addiction patterns, self-care can feel like foreign territory.

 And yet, self-care is a key component to a healthful life and relationship happiness.
 The issue of Self-Care in relationships is enormous-- and is one of the primary core issues for love addicts.

-The act of caring for oneself is about being mindful of personal needs and wants and taking the steps to meet them.
+Caring for oneself is about being mindful of personal needs and wants and taking steps to meet them.

 Having love addiction, the lack of self-care can show up in many ways- here are a few examples: